Bratislava Region: Demographics

 Although it is the smallest region of Slovakia by area, it does not have the lowest population.
 The largest city is Bratislava (425,459) and the second largest is Pezinok (21,334).
 The region has a high level of urbanization (83.2%).
 According to the 2001 census, there were 599,015 inhabitants in the region, with most of them being Slovaks (91.2%), with minorities of Hungarians (4.6%) and Czechs (1.6%).

 Economy

 The economy of the Bratislava Region accounts for about a quarter(EUR 20 billion) of the Slovak GDP.
 Bratislava has one of the highest GDP per capita at PPP of among whole E.U. €51,200(~$70,000).
 It is marked by a strong tertiary sector, while the primary sector has a share of only around 1% and the secondary sector around 20%.
 Important branches include chemical, automobile, machine, electrotechnical and food industries.

 Politics

 The current governor of the Bratislava region is Juraj Droba (SaS).
-He won with 20,4 %.
+He won with 20.4&%.
 In the 2017 election, the regional parliament was elected as well:

+2022 elections

+Droba (SaS) won the 2022 governor's elections against several other candidates.